reactions to his album Afterglow (1992) of original contemporary folk music:

 Larry’s songwriting began in college, then came of age during his grad school years in Austin, where he served as ASG VP, had a (cassette!) album release (yielding his first radio airplay), interviewed a major-label artist, and won song contest awards.
 Larry has had several songs win contest awards (e.g., 2nd place in the fall 2012 El Paso Songwriting Contest) or published in SingOut!, and Larry has also published poetry.

 As Professor Lesser (hey, that rhymes!), Larry is gratefully surprised that his longtime love for song has overlapped with his academic endeavors (HERE’s a lively example) and helped lead to prestigious teaching awards.
-On using music/song with teen/adult math/statistics learners, Larry has published pioneering journal articles (and about 100 STEM-related lyrics), won over a dozen awards for songs/videos in recent national contests (e.g., NSF, ASA, MoMath, CAUSE, QL-SIGMAA), given banquet/keynote presentations, was featured guest and lyricist for 6 STEM-themed episodes of a PBS-TV station’s children’s show, had newspaper/TV coverage (especially for “American Pi” and “The Gambler”), and recently completed a 2015-2020 NSF grant to create and assess interactive songs to help students learn introductory statistics, an effort that includes collaboration with UTEP music faculty Dominic Dousa and Stephen Haddad, and has spread to other disciplines (VOICES).
+On using music/song with teen/adult math/statistics learners, Larry has published pioneering journal articles (and about 100 STEM-related lyrics), won over a dozen awards for songs/videos in recent national contests (e.g., NSF, ASA, MoMath, CAUSE, QL-SIGMAA), given banquet/keynote presentations, was featured guest and lyricist for 6 STEM-themed episodes of a PBS-TV station’s children’s show, had newspaper/TV coverage (especially for “American Pi” and “The Gambler”), and directed a 2015-2020 NSF grant to create and assess interactive songs to help students learn introductory statistics, an effort that includes collaboration with UTEP music faculty Dominic Dousa and Stephen Haddad, and has spread to other disciplines (VOICES).